 If you still don’t have a clear idea of what is onboarding employees is about, it’s time to brush up on the ins and outs of onboarding.
 As a human resources manager, it’s your duty to take responsibility for onboarding and be well versed in the process!

-It’s in your best interest to learn as much around the topic of onboarding employees as you can.
+It’s in your best interest to learn as much about the topic of onboarding employees as you can.
 For this reason, we’ve created this comprehensive guide for you.
-We cover everything from the basics on what is onboarding, to the benefits, objectives, and finally how to design a plan including which tools are best to incorporate when onboarding new employees.
+We cover everything from the basics of what is onboarding, to the benefits, objectives, and finally how to design a plan including which tools are best to incorporate when onboarding new employees.

 - Process of Staff Onboarding